 Married to a Liar – Why is Your Spouse Lying?

-It can be frustrating to live with someone who might be stretching the truth, bending the truth, or all out ignoring the truth and making it their own little version of history.
-Even when the lies seem harmless, they’’re not.
-Every lie is a dent in the armor of trust that creates a real and honestly pure relationship.
-Blissful contentment can not happen when there is that terrible shadow of doubt.
-And whether the doubt is about small stuff that shouldn’t really matter, or faithfulness, doubt can easily shred a relationship to scattered bits of yesterday’s fairy tales.
+It can be frustrating to live with someone who stretches the truth, bends it, or outright ignores it, creating their own version of reality.
+Even when the lies seem harmless, they’re not.
+Every lie is a dent in the armor of trust that forms the foundation of a healthy, honest relationship.
+Blissful contentment cannot exist when there is a shadow of doubt.
+Whether that doubt is about small things that shouldn’t really matter or about something as serious as faithfulness, doubt can quickly tear a relationship apart, reducing it to nothing more than yesterday’s fairy tales.

-Whether you are concerned about little lies or big lies, lies destroy the absolute core of a marriage and truly need to be dealt with immediately, as uncomfortable as doing so may be.
-The sooner the better.
-There may be a reason that your spouse feels lying is a better route than the truth, and getting to the heart of that reason may very well make you marriage stronger.
+Whether you’re concerned about little lies or big lies, deception destroys the core of a marriage and needs to be addressed immediately, no matter how uncomfortable that conversation may be.
+The sooner you tackle it, the better.
+There may be a reason your spouse feels lying is easier than telling the truth, and uncovering that reason could actually make your marriage stronger.

-The number one reason that spouses give for lying is the sense that they can’t be honest.
-Honesty, when it isn’t what the other spouse wants to hear, can often lead to arguing.
-Over time, it can just become easier to stop truthfully expressing oneself and say what’s easy or convenient.
-Of course, there’s always the age old reason’—not wanting to get caught doing something inappropriate.
+The number one reason spouses lie is the sense that they can’t be honest.
+Honesty, when it isn’t what the other spouse wants to hear, often leads to arguments.
+Over time, it becomes easier to avoid the truth and say what’s convenient or non-confrontational.
+Of course, there’s always the age-old reason—not wanting to get caught doing something inappropriate.

-Lying can be a sign of a more serious problem (is there one?) such as cheating, gambling, or having an emotional affair.
-When someone can’t be honest about their whereabouts, then perhaps they are somewhere they shouldn’t be.
+Lying can be a sign of a deeper issue, such as cheating, gambling, or having an emotional affair.
+If someone can’t be honest about their whereabouts, perhaps they are somewhere they shouldn’t be.

-The most difficult part of being married to a liar is that dreaded moment when you have to take your suspicions one step higher, to an accusation.
+The most difficult part of being married to a liar is that dreaded moment when you must take your suspicions one step further—toward an accusation.
 This is not something you want to be wrong about.
-Thinking that you might be married to someone who has become allergic to the truth and knowing that your spouse is a liar are two totally different animals.
-You really don’t want to be wrong.
-If you only have your instincts to go on, be careful, but still address the situation.
-Ask a lot of questions.
+Thinking you might be married to someone who has become allergic to the truth is one thing; knowing for certain that your spouse is a liar is another.
+You don’t want to make false assumptions.
+If you only have your instincts to go on, proceed cautiously, but do address the situation.
+Ask lots of questions.
 Find out what’s really going on.
-Express your concerns, explain why you have doubts, leaving a large window for a true explanation.
-Your basic goal is to open up a line of dialogue to address the problem, not make random accusations, toss out hurtful comments, or try to belittle your spouse for making you doubt them.
-If there is lying going on, then there needs to be a frank discussion about it.
-Attacking a liar is likely to result in merely more lies.
+Express your concerns and explain why you have doubts, leaving plenty of room for a genuine explanation.

-Broken trust can be mended.
-Not always, but often, trust that has been marred by the business of lying can be mended.
-However, it takes a commitment by both parties to reestablish the trust that has been broken.
-If the lying has taken place out of fear or simplicity, there is nothing like honesty from both parties to mend that damage.
-If the lying has taken place to cover up an affair, a dangerous habit, or an entanglement that jeopardizes the family’s security, rebuilding trust can take a long time.
+Trust can be repaired.
+It’s not always easy, but in many cases, trust marred by lies can be rebuilt.
+However, this requires commitment from both partners to reestablish the trust that’s been broken.
+If the lies were motivated by fear or convenience, honesty from both sides can help mend the damage.
+But if the lies were to cover up an affair, a dangerous habit, or something that threatens the family’s well-being, rebuilding trust can take time.

-Some spouses feel that once the trust has been shattered, that’s it. it’s time to pack up the kids and go.
-There’s nothing left.
-While it is perfectly natural to feel this way, it is often the emotions commonly known as anger and betrayal making those decisions.
-These are, of course, perfectly natural and acceptable emotions when you figure out that you are married to a liar.
-Often, expressing those emotions clearly and stating exactly what the lies have done to you will help start an honest conversation about the lying.
+Some spouses feel that once trust has been shattered, that’s the end—it’s time to pack up and go.
+There’s nothing left to salvage.
+While it’s perfectly natural to feel this way, those emotions—anger and betrayal—are often driving that decision.
+These emotions are completely valid and understandable when you realize you are married to a liar.
+Often, expressing those feelings clearly and stating exactly how the lies have affected you can help start a more honest conversation.

-Some people feel that there is no point to having an open and honest conversation about why a spouse is lying.
-Some people feel that once the crime of the lie has been committed there is no turning back.
-One betrayal of trust is enough to break up some families.
-This is understandable, and even in some ways commendable’—commendable that one partner holds the truth in such high regard.
-However, here’s a little something to chew on while you’re getting over your shock, anger, and resentment.
+Some people believe there’s no point in trying to have an open and honest conversation about why a spouse is lying.
+They feel that once the lie has been told, there’s no turning back.
+For some, even a single betrayal of trust is enough to end the relationship.
+This response is understandable, and in some ways, even commendable—because it shows how much value one partner places on the truth.
+However, here’s something to consider while you’re working through the shock, anger, and resentment:

 Share: